shariffahes/spotify_search/README.md

 After installing flutter package and pulling the project, navigate into the directory of the pulled project, open the emulator, and execute Flutter run command.
 [Flutter Documentation](https://flutter.dev/docs/get-started/install).

+# Instruction:
+The new spotify api update may require the users to be registered manually when the app is still in development mode otherwise albums of the artist won't be displayed.
+In that case you can use this email and password for development testing, since it is registered in the dashboard: <br/>
+email: betaTestMusicApp@gmail.com <br/>
+password: helloworld

 # Preview: